This Tribe Wants to Kick Rich People Out of the Hamptons

 Videos by VICE

 The story of what has happened to this proud tribe over the past century and a half involves some fundamental questions about the American project: Who owns what?
-What is to be done for those victimised by the system and left with nothing?
+What is to be done for those victimized by the system and left with nothing?
 When do grievances from the past cease to be legitimate?
-As with so many other native tribes, none of these questions have thus far been resolved in the Shinnecocks’ favour.
-Their saga serves as a sobering reminder of how those who stand in the way of the capitalist mission – merely by existing – get bulldozed and forgotten.
+As with so many other native tribes, none of these questions have thus far been resolved in the Shinnecocks’ favor.
+Their saga serves as a sobering reminder of how those who stand in the way of the capitalist mission—merely by existing—get bulldozed and forgotten.

 To understand how the Shinnecocks lost their land, we need to go back to 1703.
-That year, English settlers representing the Town of Southampton completed a lease agreement with the Shinnecocks that recognised their ownership of thousands of acres of land on eastern Long Island.
-This land was to be controlled by the tribe for a period of 1,000 years – in other words, in perpetuity.
+That year, English settlers representing the Town of Southampton completed a lease agreement with the Shinnecocks that recognized their ownership of thousands of acres of land on eastern Long Island.
+This land was to be controlled by the tribe for a period of 1,000 years—in other words, in perpetuity.
 And for more than 150 years, the Shinnecocks lived on this land, occasionally fighting off raids from other tribes, while engaging in the fishing and whaling for which they were famous.

 Fast-forward about 150 years.
 In the summer of 2005, the Shinnecock Indian Nation filed a lawsuit in federal court against, among other parties, New York State and the Town of Southampton.
 The Nation sought financial compensation and the removal of all current residents from the land so that it may be returned to the tribe.